-Please contact us if you are interested in getting on our wait list for freezer sheep.
+Please contact us if you are interested in getting on our wait list for lamb for your farm or freezer.
 Sheep is sold at live at around 7 months of age and is ready for you to process or raise.
 We process at Kelso Meats in Snohomish or Silvana Meats in Silvana and can't help coordinate processing.

 Lucy is a three year old Anatolian Shepard.
 The Anatolian is a Turkish breed of livestock guardian.
 She lives with the sheep and keeps the herd safe from predators -- coyote, cougar, and crows!
 (Crows aren't a predator but Lucy works hard to keep them away--I think they provoke her for fun!)
 Lucy's innate protective traits have her herding the sheep away from potential threats, assisting with lambing by barking to alert us and helping lick the lambs clean, and guarding her human family from possible intruders.